 The meaning of Jesus' miracles is simply that he, too was a yogi-and more, a perfectly realized master, an avatar.
 Since real Saint Thomas Christianity is the Sanatana Dharma taught by Jesus, certainly those siddhis have manifested.
 The pinnacle of the church in India was Saint Gregorios of Parumala, whose shrine is visited by thousand of Christians, Hindus and Moslems every day.
 His miracles are continuous.
-And Saint Gregorios was committed to the restoration of Dharma to the Saint Thomas Christian community.
+And Saint Gregorios was committed to the restoration of Dharma-especially karma, reincarnation and the oneness of each spirit (atma) with God-to the Saint Thomas Christian community.